vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/pii-data-architecture-specifications.md

 All PII is encrypted with a unique key for each store.
 The [Profile System](#profile-system) uses AES GCM with an encryption key of 256 bits.
 VTEX does not share the encryption keys with any external entity, not even with the corresponding merchants.

+>ℹ️ The encryption key management system is a separate system and can only be accessed by the Profile System.

 ## Tokenization